Bacteria, yeast a diner's delight at Denmark's Noma

 Today, the ants feature more modestly in one starter and one dessert while the grasshoppers feature in two of the starters.

 The grasshoppers are fermented and made into a grasshopper sauce inspired by fish sauce.
-The three types of ants each have a distinct flavor.
-One has a strong coriander flavor, one a strong combination of lemon grass and lovage, while the third is very sour like lemon.
+The three types of ants each have a distinct flavour.
+One has a strong coriander flavour, one a strong combination of lemon grass and lovage, while the third is very sour like lemon.

 They are found in Danish forests, frozen, blended into a paste and feature in the "Blueberries and ants" dessert in a combination of milk curd and different types of berry preserves.